-New Prairie Press was founded by Kansas State University Libraries in 2007, joining a growing number of libraries who are entering the world of open access publishing.
+New Prairie Press was founded by Kansas State University Libraries in 2007, joining a growing number of libraries in the world of open access publishing.
 NPP adheres to the principles of open access publishing as articulated in the Berlin, Budapest, and Bethesda declarations.
 In 2011, Provost April Mason added her name to the Berlin declaration on behalf of Kansas State University, adding our institution to an international list of over 500 universities, libraries, scientific institutes, and academic associations who pledge support to an open access paradigm.

 Open access means offering online content to all readers with no financial barriers to access.
 The benefits of this publishing model are manifold, and the growing number of open access publications attests to the power of these ideals.

-Publications from all disciplines - written, edited or sponsored by scholars affiliated with Kansas State University - are welcome at NPP.
+Publications from all disciplines - written, edited or sponsored by scholars affiliated with Kansas State University - are welcome at New Prairie Press (NPP).
 In addition to scholarly journals, NPP publishes conference proceedings, faculty and staff scholarly monographs, open access textbooks, and other special publications.

 Editors interested in starting an open access journal or in digitizing and moving an existing journal to an open access model, or faculty and administrators exploring options for open conference proceedings or monographs should contact Char Simser at .

 Services offered by NPP

 NPP offers a reliable full-spectrum publishing platform for journals, conference events, and monographs.
-NPP is powered by Digital Commons at bepress.
+NPP is powered by Digital Commons (DC) at bepress.
 DC manages any or all parts of publication, from submission to final publication and archiving.
 Editors and site administrators have the ability to define reviewer, copy editor, and other roles, as well as manage revision processes.
 NPP and DC staff are available for consultation regarding layout and design as well as troubleshooting.